 We were instructed to sip the ShawneeCraft Sunfish Blonde the dish was paired with before and after sampling the dish to experience how the flavor of the beer changed when paired.

 Next we were presented with a mixed green salad and goat cheese crostini paired with the Berliner Weisse and a splash of raspberry.
-This was my favorite beer because it was light and refreshing (or girly as my brother would mockingly say) but definitely not too sweet or fruity.
+This was my favorite beer ever since I tasted it from one of my friends’ Self Serve Beer station.
+I remember it was light and refreshing (or girly as my brother would mockingly say) but definitely not too sweet or fruity.

 The vegetables were picked fresh from a variety of local farms, including the Shawnee Island Farm at the inn, and topped with a strawberry basil Berliner Weisse vinaigrette (to match our beer).
 While we chatted and waited for the third course, we got to preview the art for the beer cans and learn how they use a mobile canning device to can small batches every few months.